srid/srid/content/unfree.md

 # Humanity Orthodox

-Although we are increasingly becoming secular (by way of quitting organized religions, and allowing individualism to increasingly emerge), religiosity itself is still part of being a human.
-For the obverse, where these instinctual legacies play no part, see [[free]].
+Although we are increasingly becoming secular (via allowing individualism to increasingly emerge), religiosity and tribalism are still part of being a human:

 ```query
 path:./*
 ```

+For the obverse, where these instinctual legacies play no part, see [[free]].